- Home

 Description

-May be confused with Marlborough green geckos (Naultinus manukanus) from the southern part of their range, which often have a similar abundance of raised scales.
-However, they are geographically separated by the Wairau river with rough geckos occuring south of that dividing line.
+Can be differentiated from the majority of South Island green geckos (apart from the Marlborough green gecko (Naultinus manukanus)) based on the presence of large numbers of raised conical scales.
+May be confused with Marlborough green geckos (Naultinus manukanus) from the southern part of their range, which may exhibit a similar abundance of raised scales.
+However, they are geographically separated by the Wairau river with rough geckos occurring south/east of that dividing line.

 Life expectancy